r-three/git-theta/README.md

 If different versions of a model are created on different branches or repositories, Git-Theta will handle merging them.
 When `git merge` is run and there is a merge conflict between two histories of a model, Git-Theta will automatically open its merge tool.
 Git-Theta's merge tool currently supports basic resolution patterns like choosing the parameters from one of the models or merging parameter groups via averaging.
-For more sophisitcated merges, the environment variable `GIT_THETA_MANUAL_MERGE` can be set to true when performing the merge operation, i.e.
+For more sophisticated merges, the environment variable `GIT_THETA_MANUAL_MERGE` can be set to true when performing the merge operation, i.e.

 ```bash
 export GIT_THETA_MANUAL_MERGE=True